 UNESCO (1972) Learning to Be (prepared by Faure, E. et al), Paris: UNESCO.

 Acknowledgement: The picture is ‘Assessment – scenes from a Mormon social gathering’ by makelessnoise.
 Sourced from Flickr and reproduced under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) licence. https://www.flickr.com/photos/makelessnoise/458358782/

 To cite this article: Smith, M. K. (2002).
-‘Informal, non-formal and formal education: a brief overview of different approaches’, the encyclopedia of informal education. [http://infed.org/mobi/informal-non-formal-and-formal-education-a-brief-overview-of-some-different-approaches/.
+‘Informal, non-formal and formal education: a brief overview of different approaches’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/informal-non-formal-and-formal-education-a-brief-overview-of-some-different-approaches/.
 Retrieved: insert date]

 © Mark K. Smith 2002.